JanHerca/urantiapedia/output/wikijs/en/help/github_assistant.md

 ## Edit the files in a Text Editor

-To edit the files we can use any tool that can edit TXT files.
+To edit the files we can use any tool that can edit text files files.
 However, it is highly recommended to use software that can show hidden characters and white space.
 It is important to show them because this extra chars are used to create the structure of files and if we remove them we can corrupt files.

 The most recommended software is *Visual Studio Code*, but others can make the job:
 * *Visual Studio Code*: https://code.visualstudio.com/